-All U.S. based barter exchanges that have processed more than $600 in barter transactions in 2017 must report 1099b barter sales (income) to the IRS and to member businesses.
+All U.S. based barter exchanges that have processed more than $600 in barter transactions for a member must report 1099b barter sales (income) to the IRS and to member businesses.
 You can find helpful information about reporting requirements at www.irs.gov as well as www.irta.com.

-Note that members must be provided with their 1099b total barter sales on or before February 15 2018 for all barter sale transactions they completed in the previous year.
+Note that members must be provided with their 1099b total barter sales on or before a specific date each year, for all barter sale transactions members completed in the previous year.
 And you must provide 1099b barter sale information to the IRS either on an official 1099b form Part A, or by uploading your data using the IRS eFile system.

 Send 1099b on the Exchange menu will email a 1099b to all members.
 The 1099b barter sales also appear on member's January & February statements.